geisonbiazus/blog/posts/applying-clean-architecture-in-go.md

 ## Implementation

-The project has been implemented using Test Driven Development but the tests as well some parts of the code are omitted from this post for the sake of simplicity.
-You can find the full source code as well as the tests on the [blog repository](https://github.com/geisonbiazus/blog) on GitHub.
+The project has been implemented using Test Driven Development but the tests as well as some parts of the code are omitted from this post for simplicity.
+You can find the full source code on the [blog repository](https://github.com/geisonbiazus/blog) on GitHub.

 In this post, I show you the implementation of the **View Post** use case through all the layers.
 Other use cases follow a similar structure and the code can be seen in the GitHub repository.